O. C. Fisher

-Ovie Clark Fisher (November 22, 1903 – December 9, 1994) was an attorney and author who served for 32 years as the U.S. representative for Texas's 21st congressional district.
+Ovie Clark Fisher (November 22, 1903 – December 9, 1994) was an attorney and non-academic historian who served for 32 years as the U.S. representative for Texas's 21st congressional district.

 Early life

 Fisher was born in Junction in Kimble County, Texas to Jobe Bazilee and Rhoda Catherine Clark Fisher.
 He married Marian E. De Walsh on September 11, 1927.
 A daughter named Rhoda was the couple's only child.

 Fisher attended University of Texas at Austin, University of Colorado at Boulder, and Baylor University at Waco, from which he received his LL.B.
 He was admitted to the bar in 1929.

 Career

 Fisher practiced law in San Angelo in West Texas for two years.
 In 1931, he was elected county attorney for Tom Green County.

 Fisher represented the 53rd District of Texas in the Texas House of Representatives from 1935 to 1937.
 From 1937 to 1943, Fisher was District Attorney for the 51st Judicial District of Texas.

 In 1942, he was elected to the United States House of Representatives as a Democrat and served in the 78th Congress to the 93rd Congress.
+He was reelected 14 times, only facing nominal opposition the first 13 times.

-In 1972, the Republican Doug Harlan held Fisher to 57 percent of the general election vote.
+In 1972, however, Republican Doug Harlan held Fisher to 57 percent of the general election vote despite spending almost no money.
 Paul Burka of Texas Monthly said Harlan's success was "one of the first indications that the dominance of the rural conservative Democrats in Texas politics could not be sustained."
+With Harlan priming for a rematch in 1974, Fisher opted against a 16th term.